-Analytic functions compute an aggregate value based on a group of rows.
-They differ from aggregate functions in that they return multiple rows for each group.
+MAX aggregates a group of rows (called a window) to return multiple rows as a result.
 Oracle has advanced SQL analytical processing capabilities using a family of analytic SQL functions.
 For example, these analytic functions enable you to calculate rankings and percentiles and moving windows.
 See Oracle Database Data Warehousing Guide to learn about SQL for analysis and reporting.

 SQL for modeling